Elaine DiMasi: Synchrotron beamlines

-DiMasi has operated the X22B and X6B beamlines at the National Synchrotron Light Source for twelve years, and she was responsible for design and operation the Soft Matter Interfaces (SMI) beamline at the National Synchrotron Light Source II, a user facility hosted the Brookhaven National Laboratory.
+DiMasi has operated the X22B and X6B beamlines at the National Synchrotron Light Source for twelve years, and she was responsible for the design and operation of the Soft Matter Interfaces (SMI) beamline at the National Synchrotron Light Source II, a user facility hosted at the Brookhaven National Laboratory.

 She has authored a book on biomineralization dealing with x-ray characterization techniques.

 She is now in charge of the beamline and optical systems for the upgrade of the Advanced Light Source, overseeing the design and the construction of a set of four soft x-ray beamlines with diffraction-limited performances.

 Involvement in politics

-In 2018, DiMasi ran for the Democratic nomination for the U. S. House in New York's 1st District in 2018, on a platform of evidence-based policy.
+DiMasi ran for the Democratic nomination for the U. S. House in New York's 1st District in 2018 on a platform of evidence-based policy.
 Her candidacy was covered by several scientific news outlets, emphasizing the relative absence of scientists in Congress.
 She eventually lost the primary.